all the right things in all the wrong places:

 21 DAYS OF PURSUIT

-For 21 days during this series, we will be engaging in a church-wide season of prayer fasting and encourage you to participate in some way.
+For 21 days leading up to Easter, we will be engaging in a church-wide season of prayer fasting and encourage you to participate in some way.
 Whether this is your first time fasting, or fasting is a consistent spiritual practice in your life, we want to support you.
 Our team has written a 21-day devotional that will help you to focus your time prayer and fasting personally, yet also allow us as a church to be praying into the same things as we fast together!

 Throughout church history, every great move of God has been birthed in prayer.
 Jesus himself said that there are some things that can only be accomplished by prayer and fasting (Mark 9:29, Matthew 17:21).
 If we want to see God move powerfully in our lives, church, and city, prayer and fasting is the place to start.

 To participate, simply sign up to be a part of 21 days of pursuit.
 Every day you will receive a devotional and prayer focuses to your inbox.
 You can also follow us on Instagram at @indiancreekcc.
 Join in as we pursue God together.